 I began to learn how to Love God while not being able to “do” anything.
 This is when the artist in me rose up and awoke!
 I began painting with watercolor and it became my way of “Loving God”.
 I’ve now been selling my artwork for… wow… I think it’s about 7+ years now!

 I remain a very friendly, fun-loving person.
-Sometimes I feel like I am a butterfly all wrapped up in a cocoon – struggling to let my wings spread and fly!
+As my illness progressed, and I yearned for my past activities, there were times I felt like I was a butterfly all wrapped up in a cocoon – struggling to let my wings spread and fly!
 This is why, when my husband lost his parents, he spent a portion of the inheritance they left him, on a convertible Miata for me!
-It’s my “flying” time.
-When I can get out in it, my soul soars.
-I drive with the top down whenever possible – and have even driven through a sudden downpour (laughing all the way) and in light snow (it felt like I was skiing).
+For many years it my “flying” time.
+When I could get out in it, my soul would soar.
+I would drive with the top down whenever possible – and have even driven through a sudden downpour (laughing all the way) and in light snow (it felt like I was skiing).

-I love books, but now, due cognitive changes cause by ME/CFS, I find things like writing and reading very difficult to do for very long.
-So, now I often listen to books on tape.
+I love books, but now, due cognitive changes cause by M.E., I find things like writing and reading very difficult to do for very long.
+Sometimes I listen to books on tape.
 I am also a fan of the TV show LOST and I really enjoy documentaries and movies made from classical literature!

 As for tea… well… I always wished I was Scottish when I was a little girl.
 That transferred to a love for everything British as I grew, and I fell in love with literature from Charles Dickens, Jane Austin and many others.
 In 2000, my Dad took me on my dream trip to England (my sweet husband stayed home with the kids).
 I had already enjoyed “proper” tea, but I came home addicted to tea – so much so that my morning coffee gave way to tea!
 (It’s a good thing too, because, with my illness, I can not have coffee anymore)

-As I have sought for things to do, and am often stuck at home, sitting up in bed or in a recliner between naps, I spend a lot of time online.
+As I have sought for things to do, and am often stuck at home, reclining on the couch or sitting up in my recliner, I spend some time online.
 I’ve made a lot of friends, joined a lot of forums and groups and love the social world I can still have even though I’m mainly housebound.
 I am finding, though, as my illness continues, that my mental capacity to keep up is waning.
+I’ve left a lot of groups.
+Full articles are impossible to read.
 Some days I have lots of online conversations.
 Other days, I can barely read people’s Facebook status’.